 Modern kitchens: choose chic minimalist cabinetry for a contemporary kitchen design

 Contemporary kitchens can work in modern or period homes, but they do look most at home in light-filled, simple spaces.
-Think elegant, minimalist cabinetry, carefully selected colour simple schemes and perhaps a few feature pieces in there too.
+Think elegant, minimalist cabinetry, carefully selected color simple schemes and perhaps a few feature pieces in there too.

-You'll see that modern kitchens often have fitted storage and built in appliances to keep that minimalist look.
+You'll see that modern kitchens often have fitted storage and built-in appliances to keep that minimalist look.
 If you want to design a kitchen that is clutter-free, a modern kitchen is the best kitchen design for you.

 See modern kitchens in our design gallery for tons of inspiration.